 Friday January 12, 2018 – Mystery Wildflower Person

 Who was Claudia Alta Taylor?
 What did she do to protect and encourage the use of native plants?
 Come find the answers.

-Friday January 19, 2018 – A Naturalist Visits Newfoundland
+Friday January 19, 2018 – Naturalists Visit Newfoundland

-I was amazed by the geology, history, culture, birds, and wildflowers on my visit to Newfoundland in July 2016.
-I will share what I learned and show some pictures that will make you want to visit also.
+Jim was amazed by the geology, history, culture, birds, and wildflowers on his visit to Newfoundland in July 2016.
+His talking about it encouraged Penny to go in July 2017.
+Jim and Penny will share what they learned and show some pictures that will make you want to visit also.

 Friday January 26, 2018 – Landscape of the Southern Appalachians

 Steve will provide a brief history of the formation of the southern Appalachians and discuss the geologic processes that likely produced the current landscape.
 Both geology and topography determine the climate and soils that help produce, in part, the biological diversity of the region.
 Several rock and soil types will be used to illustrate this diversity.